AustenLamacraft/academic-kickstart/README.md

 1. Is there a factor of 2 in Eq.
 (40) of Lattice models?

+1. Discussion of quasiparticle decay based on Fano model.

 1. Background charge density in Jellium lecture handled correctly?

 1. Improve discussion of fractional statistics

-1. Question on condensate fluctuations (essentially in my atoms notes)

 1. Sawada for plasmons